guagua-paopao/yolo11-tensorrt-windows/README.md

 After modifying `config.h`, rebuild the project and regenerate the TensorRT engine.

-Do not reuse an old `.engine` file after changing class number, model structure, or TensorRT environment.
+Do not reuse an old `.engine` file after changing class number, model structure, TensorRT version, CUDA version, or GPU architecture.

 ## Build